kuroji-fusky/kurojifusky.com/portfolio/content/showcase/myfursona.md

 ---
 title: MyFursona
-description: MyFursona is an art platform that caters to artists to manage and automate their commission workflow and a way for users to store their characters or "fursonas".
-site: myfursona.art
+description:
 banner: img
 type: Platform
 date: March 2022
 ---

-An ambious project with a big goal in mind to simplify artists workflow with ease.
+MyFursona is an art platform that caters to artists to manage and automate their commission workflow and a way for users to store their characters or "fursonas".

+## Automating an artist's workflow a breeze

+A platform that aims to improve and keep track of commissions; it's more than just storing your characters and call it a day.
+No, MyFursona's different.

 ## The Problem